Rohan-Mohite14/gsoc-nginx-logging/README.md

 ## Conclusion
-This setup demonstrates a basic logging pipeline using NGINX and Fileba
+This setup demonstrates a basic logging pipeline using NGINX and Filebeat